CurtlyCritchlow/Guyana-Covid-Dashboard/README.md

 # Guyana-Covid-Dashboard
-Python Dashboard to track covid cases in Guyana.
+This ia python project hosted on heroku to track the Covid-19 cases in Guyana.

+### Features

+## Main Packages
+* Plotly
+* Dash